johncolby/dcmclass/README.md

 `classify_series()`

-To predict new/unknown cases, we can just load up and apply our pre-trained model.
-This file provides an example command line interface.
+This function will apply our pre-trained model to predict new/unknown cases.